 Industrial Production in Philippines averaged 11.79 percent from 1986 until 2022, reaching an all time high of 531.30 percent in August of 2021 and a record low of -83.10 percent in August of 2020.
 This page provides - Philippines Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Philippines Manufacturing Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Industrial Production in Philippines is expected to be 6.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Philippines to stand at 8.20 in 12 months time.
-In the long-term, the Philippines Manufacturing Production is projected to trend around 5.30 percent in 2020, according to our econometric models.
+Industrial Production in Philippines is expected to be -15.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Philippines Manufacturing Production is projected to trend around 6.00 percent in 2023, according to our econometric models.